factiverse/template-react/README.md

 ## Commands

+- `npm start:dev` runs all commands necessary for development, or you can run them individually:
 - `npm start` to start the development server locally.
 It should show 'Hello World' in the browser.
+- `sass --watch src/sass:src/css src/components:src/css` to watch for file changes in sass files and compile them into the css file.
+- `npm run server` serves `server/db.json` locally to mock APIs

+### Other

 - `npm test` to run all tests (should pass HelloWorld.test).
 Or use `npm run test:watch` to run tests continually on any file change.
-- `sass --watch src/sass:src/css src/components:src/css` to watch for file changes in sass files and compile them into the css file.
 - `npm run deploy` produces an optimized production build in the branch "gh-pages" and publishes the website on GitHub Pages.
 - `npm run build` produces an optimized production build in the folder "build" which can be published in other ways.